Why School Food Matters

 The Case for Scratch Cooking in Schools

-Today, nearly 70% of a typical child’s diet is made up of ultra-processed foods, which are associated with more than 30 health conditions.
-Many of these foods come from K–12 schools, which serve more than 30 million children breakfast and lunch every school day through the School Breakfast Program and National School Lunch Program.
+Today, nearly two-thirds of a typical child’s diet is made up of ultra-processed foods, which are associated with more than 30 health conditions.
+Many of these foods come from K–12 schools, which serve nearly 30 million children breakfast and lunch every school day through the School Breakfast Program and National School Lunch Program.

 To protect and improve children’s health — and to access cascading academic, environmental, and economic benefits — schools must serve students more minimally processed meals cooked from scratch.